OrenGitHub/COMPILATION_IDC_FOR_STUDENTS/FOLDER_2_EXERCISES/EX4/EX4.md

 ```
 ### Binary Operations
 **Integers** in Poseidon are artificially bounded between −2<sup>15</sup> and 2<sup>15</sup> − 1.
-The semantics of integer binary operations in Poseidon is therefore somewhat differ-
+The semantics of integer binary operations in Poseidon is therefore somewhat different
-ent than that of standard programming languages.
+than that of standard programming languages.
 It is presented in the following table,
 and to distinguish Poseidon operators from the usual arithmetic signs, we shall
 use a Poseidon subscript inside brackets: (`+[Poseidon]`, `-[Poseidon]` etc.)
-xcvxcv

 ```
 |       Binop        |   Condition            |    Value    |